 Your private household is an employer if you hire, for example, a renovator, help with childminding or cleaning, or a musician for family celebrations.

-As the employer, your household has to pay pension contributions for wages paid to persons who have turned 17 years if the monthly wage is at least €65.26 (in 2023).
+As the employer, your household has to pay pension contributions for wages paid to persons who have turned 17 years if the monthly wage is at least €68.57 (in 2024).
 The length of the employment makes no difference.

 If your household employs a retiree, they have to be insured, as well, unless they have passed the age when they can no longer be insured.
+That age depends on when you were born.

 This way, retirees can earn new pension funds in retirement.